OpenEvalProject/evals/manuscripts/elife-59614/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/59614/elife-59614-fig8-v1.jpg)

-**Figure 8.:** C. elegans DMRT genes.Similar pathways are used to control the spatial, temporal and sexual specificity of C. elegans DMRT genes, but these pathways are utilized in a fundamentally distinct manner for different DMRT proteins, ranging from transcriptional to posttranslation regulation.
+**Figure 8.:** Similar pathways are used to control the spatial, temporal and sexual specificity of C. elegans DMRT genes, but these pathways are utilized in a fundamentally distinct manner for different DMRT proteins, ranging from transcriptional to posttranslation regulation.
 See text for more discussion.

 Strikingly, in the head sensory neurons, there appears to be no dynamic control of stability.
 In that cellular context, DMD-4 may always require ubiquitin binding for its stabilization.
 However, in the pharynx and hmc, the situation is again different.
 While ubiquitin binding is also required to stabilize the protein, this binding is only required in the adult stage to stabilize DMD-4 in both sexes.
 We infer this from the observation that the ubiquitin binding mutation only destabilizes DMD-4 in adult, but not in juvenile stages.
 While we clearly do not yet fully understand the mechanisms that lead to this spatiotemporal regulation of DMD-4 protein level, our studies have identified novel means by which a DMRT protein in specific, and sexual dimorphisms more broadly, are controlled in the nervous system in a manner that depends on cell type, time of development and sexual identity.
 The deeply conserved nature of the DMA domain suggest that these regulatory mechanisms are conserved in other species as well.